 Louie's editor was on him the moment he walked through the door.
 A bristly dwarf named Skjaldi with her beard in three braids, all dyed pink, and spindly glasses always on her forehead - nobody had ever seen her wear them on her nose.

-"Who gives a shit if it's interesting!
-Look, put some shit in there about her agent being on coke and trouble behind the scenes," Skjaldi grabbed an intern by the knee, "figure out who the fuck Love's agent is and text Louie" she shouted at the elf as he darted off.
+"Whatever!
+Just write 'unknown problems' and imply it's drugs because her agent's on coke."
+Skjaldi grabbed an intern by the knee, "find out who the fuck her agent is and text Louie.
+And get me some fucking coffee!" she shouted at the elf as he darted off.

 "How do you know her agent's on coke?"

 "They're all on coke.
 Who cares.
 They don't sue for libel.
+Just say it's a rumor that he is.
 Anyway, how's your love life?
 Are you getting any?"

 Skjaldi was a master of the uncomfortable non-sequiteur.
-Dwarfs, on the whole, were considered dour, retiring, sensible-minded life-deniers, always busy with mining and construction, and putting money away for a rainy day.
+Dwarfs, on the whole, were considered dour, retiring, opaque life-deniers, always busy with mining and construction.
 If the exception proved the rule, Skjaldi was a double blind study published in a credible scientific journal.
 Loud, shameless, nosy and - it had to be admitted - an amazing sleuth for gossip, Skjaldi ran a tight ship, and had taken The Peek from an unremarkable startup in a sea of unremarkable startups to something of a titan in the gossip sphere.